man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 #### Indices

 * The primary and performant index is the first DataFrame row index.
-* The columns names are a performant index.
+* The columns names are also a performant index.
 * There are no secondary row or column indices.
 * The symbol-list is a good index when compacted.
 * The version-list is a good index when compacted.

 #### Data

 * DataFrame data is always stored columnar and compressed.
-ArcticDB is optimised read and write these.
+ArcticDB is optimised to read and write these.
 * DataFrame data is tiled and stored in objects (default is 100,000 rows x 127 cols)
 * Data in different DataFrames is stored in different objects